SUSE/alp.io/README.md

 If you want to generate static files to serve as Static Site on Github Pages for example you should run `npm run static`.
 This will generate an `/out` folder with all the static files.

-*NOTE:*: You'll need to edit `next.config.js` and add replace the default `project-template` name with your repository name for `assetPrefix & basePath`, this configuration is needed to correctly render and set paths in Github Pages.
+*NOTE:*: You'll need to edit `next.config.js`, uncomment add replace the default `project-template` name with your repository name for `assetPrefix & basePath`, this configuration is needed to correctly render and set paths in Github Pages.

 ## Preview